AtHomeEIP/AtHomeLibrary/README.md

 - Internal persistent storage (FRAM is better, EEPROM other way)
 - Internal RTC
 - At least 32KB of program memory (Warning: not counting bootloader size, some chips such as Microchip PIC32MX or Espressif ESP8265/8266/32 will require much more program memory)
-- At least 2KB of RAM
+- At least 2KB of RAM (4KB of RAM is preferable if possible)

 Requirements can be reduced depending on components used and by tweaking the framework configuration.
 See AtHomeConfig.h to disable unused features.